nasa-jpl/open-source-rover/Mechanical/Differential Pivot/README.md

 # Differential Pivot
 The Differential Pivot helps to offload forces from one side of the rover to the other while climbing.
 The differential pivot is crucial in the rocker-bogie suspension system and is designed to help keep all 6 wheels on the ground at all times.
-It also allows a second attachment point for the body so that it does not free rotate about the center bar that runs through it and connects the two sides of the rocker-bogie.
+It also allows a second attachment point for the body so that it does not freely rotate about the center bar that runs through it and connects the two sides of the rocker-bogie.

 ![Differential Pivot](images/differential_pivot.PNG)